POLICIES AND PROCEDURES: ACADEMICS

 Mixed age classrooms allow children to work at their own academic level regardless of their birthday.
 Students will be enrolled in the class corresponding to the child’s age as of the first day of school.

-Nahunta Hall conducts assessments for each newly accepted student for placement during small group work and to determine a child’s individual academic needs.
+Nahunta Hall conducts assessments for each newly accepted student to determine a child’s individual academic needs.

 Whole or Part Grade Acceleration